xeniabeania/jekyll-base7/index.md

 ![flower](/uploads/flower.jpg "flower")

-This is the home page updated by sally, I can edit
+This is the home page updated by sally, I can edit.

 I will add a link&nbsp;[..Per diem rate.](/Per Diem Rates Vegas.pdf)